English majors enjoy innovative ways to discover and rediscover literature.

 Discovering Connections in Irish and Mexican Literature

-Brianna Martinez says otherwise.
-She discovered a strong link between Joyce’s A Portrait of the Artist as a Young Man and Fuentes’ The Death of Artemio Cruz.
-Though the Irish and Mexican novels are separated by almost half a century and 5,200 miles, Martinez has uncovered strikingly similar themes in their stories.
+Brianna Martinez said otherwise.
+The English major discovered a strong link between Joyce’s A Portrait of the Artist as a Young Man and Fuentes’ The Death of Artemio Cruz.
+Though the Irish and Mexican novels are separated by almost half a century and 5,200 miles, Brianna uncovered strikingly similar themes in their stories.

 Digital Liberal Arts